kevonc/kevoncheung.com/content/articles/20241030-fun-in-business.md

 But wait, if I'm no longer 100% working on Small School, what will I be doing?

-I did something fun this week by adding a <Now> page on my website.
+I did something fun this week by adding <a href="https://kevoncheung.com/now" rel="noopener noreferrer">a <Now> page</a> on my website.
 There are a couple of points there but I want to highlight one here:

 At this point, I am allocating time to explore companies and projects I can join to play a meaningful part.
 Either full-time or contract base.
 Something that aligns with my interest in education, knowledge-sharing, and creation.